chablis8/Projects/README.md

 to predict the expected salary of the new comers.

 ## Sales Volume Prediction (times_series_analysis.ipynb)
 - Using the time series model - Seasonal ARIMA (Autoregressive Integrated Moving Average), we visualized 8 years of monthly sales volume data, using the autocorrelation charts (PACF / ACF) to see which lag(s) of the historical data are mostly related to the target volume.
-We then trained the time series model and used it to preduct the next 24 month sales volume.
+We then trained the time series model and used it to predict the next 24 month of sales volume.